chrisrossi/kemmering/docs/index.rst

 :class:`loop <kemmering.loop>` allows for repeating of a sub-snippet inside of another snippet by looping over items in a sequence.
 The first argument to `loop` is the name of a key to maintain in the `context` with the value of the current item being iterated over.
+This argument can optionally be a `list` or `tuple` of key names, which will cause sequence values to be unpacked.
 The second argument is either a function, which accepts the `context` as an argument and returns a sequence, or the name of a key inside of `context` whose value is the sequence to iterate over.
 The third argument is the snippet to be repeated for each item in the sequence.

 .. doctest:: loop